Tankernn/JavaGridControl/README.md

 - On windows systems, this class communicates with an external program called openhardwaremonitor @ http://openhardwaremonitor.org/

 ##TODO
 - Make it possible to set weights for different temperature readings.
-Make it possible to select temperature readings from a list.
 - Move to [SystemTray](https://github.com/dorkbox/SystemTray)
 - Unit tests
 - GUI Improvements
-  - More menu items (exit, start minimized, configure sensors, etc.)
+  - More menu items (start minimized, start on boot, etc.)
-  - Profile Editor labels
-  - Sensor Editor